ooni/ooni.org/content/post/2022-state-of-internet-censorship-cambodia/index.md

 ### How are the network measurements gathered?

 Network measurements are gathered through the use of [OONI Probe app](https://ooni.org/install/), a free software tool developed by [Open Observatory of Network Interference (OONI)](https://ooni.org/).
-To learn more about how the OONI Probe test works, please visit [https://ooni.org/nettest/](https://ooni.org/nettest/).
+To learn more about how the OONI Probe test works, please visit: [https://ooni.org/nettest/](https://ooni.org/nettest/).

 iMAP Country Researchers and anonymous volunteers run OONI Probe app to examine the accessibility of websites included in the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists). iMAP Country Researchers actively review the country-specific test lists to ensure up-to-date websites are included and context-relevant websites are properly categorised, in consultation with local communities and digital rights network partners.
 We adopt the [approach taken by Netalitica](https://netalitica.com/wp-content/uploads/2021/10/Guideline-for-Test-List-Researchers-V7.pdf) in reviewing country-specific test lists.